Circularity

 Ensuring circularity

 Marcel sees international potential in adding value to co-products: ‘In the Netherlands, every square metre has been thought out and we have to be frugal with our raw materials.
 This awareness will also grow in countries where there is currently no acute need for circular thinking.’
-Here, he sees a clear role for Duynie Group.
-‘As the Duynie Group, we are the key to ensuring circularity.
+Here, he sees a clear role for Duynie.
+‘As the Duynie, we are the key to ensuring circularity.
 Our task as an R&D department is to ensure that we can maximize the value of the co-products.’

 The Waste Free Week